spatie/asset-helper/README.md

 This Laravel 4 package enables you to get an url to a revisioned asset.

 The sounds a bit vague right?
-Let me clear it up by giving an example: calling  this provided method `Asset::getUrl('admin.css')` returns `/assets/admin.0ce5cb43.css`
+Let me clear it up by shwoing an example.
+Calling this provided method `Asset::getUrl('admin.css')` returns `/assets/admin.0ce5cb43.css`

 This package assumes that your asset pipeline:
 - saves all of your assets in one public folder.